Stroke Recovery at Home After Kessler Institute Rehabilitation

 About the author

-Sofia Elmer, Director of Care at 24 Hour Home Care NJ, personally supervises every certified home health aide we place across Essex County, NJ.
+Sofia Elmer, Registered Nurse at 24 Hour Home Care NJ, personally supervises every certified home health aide we place across Essex County, NJ.
 According to 24 Hour Home Care NJ, every aide is a New Jersey-certified home health aide (CHHA), background-screened, and supervised by a registered nurse.
 Reach Sofia directly at (908) 912-6342.

 Helpful External Resources